-Changes in Medicare reimbursement are also a significant part of the health reform legislation.
-Broadly speaking, the Patient Protection and Affordable Care Act introduced four types of payment alternatives to fee-for-service Medicare.
+Following this third path, changes in Medicare reimbursement are a significant part of the recent reform legislation.
+The Patient Protection and Affordable Care Act introduced several types of payment alternatives to fee-for-service Medicare.
 Bundled payments are payments made to a group of providers who jointly agree to care for a patient with a particular condition and split the overall amount.
-Accountable care organizations are a step further - groups of providers who agree to accept a capitation payment in exchange for providing all services needed during a year.
+Accountable care organizations go a step further - groups of providers agree to accept a capitation payment in exchange for providing all services needed during a year.
 Pay-for-performance, or value-based purchasing, is a method of adjusting fee-for-service payments to reflect the quality of the care provided.
-Finally, care coordination and transition payments are introduced to provide support to care coordinators such as nurses or primary care physicians setting up medical homes.
+Finally, care coordination and transition payments are introduced to provide support to nurses or primary care physicians that seek to manage care better.